 |Primary Winding||Secondary Winding|

-The combination of primary winding and the secondary winding is done as star-star, delta-delta, star-delta and delta-star.
+The combination of the primary winding and the secondary winding is done as star-star, delta-delta, star-delta and delta-star.